TLucking/RAS-University/docs/kinematics.md

 Mohammad’s videos are **well-structured**, **visually engaging** and **not very long** (less than 10 minute), making them an excellent resource for anyone beginning to study kinematics for robotics.
 We recommend starting with the videos listed below to build a solid foundation.

-Once you’ve grasped the basics, you can further strengthen your understanding by working through both pen-and-paper exercises and coding tasks.
-These hands-on activities will help you verify that you have truly mastered the core concepts.
+Once you’ve grasped the basics, you can further strengthen your understanding by working through  conceptual and mathematical exercises are inspired by [Prof. Mohamed Bouri](https://people.epfl.ch/mohamed.bour), Professor at EPFL.

+For those looking to deepen their understanding or seeking clear explanations of more complex topics, we also suggest additional short and highly instructive videos by [Prof. Kevin Lynch](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/lynch-kevin.html), Professor of Mechanical Engineering at Northwestern University.
+These videos are based on the book "Modern Robotics:  Mechanics, Planning, and Control," by Kevin Lynch and Frank Park, Cambridge University Press 2017.
+See http://modernrobotics.org for information on the book, free software, and other materials.

+⚠️ **Note on Notation**:

+Please be aware that notation, variable naming, and the style of writing equations may slightly differ between instructors.
+Always refer to the provided formulas and definitions in this course when working on assignments or exercises to avoid any confusion.

-But before we start to watch videos let's check some basic notions, defintions that could be useful:
+Before we start to watch videos let's check some basic notions, defintions that could be useful:

 <!-- Conceputal questions -->
 <details markdown="1">